ysyk2021/the-self-care-transformation-prioritizing-self-care-for-personal-wellness-and-transformation/src/chapter-3-3.md

-Chapter: Developing a Mindset of Self-Care
+Developing a Mindset of Self-Care
 ==========================================

 Introduction